 THE HOUSING LANDSCAPE

-On Wednesday, 30th April 2025, the Housing Authority hosted a national conference, bringing together policymakers, urban planners, developers, NGOs, and academics to discuss the future of housing in Malta.
+On Wednesday, 29th April 2026, the Housing Authority will be hosting its second national housing conference, bringing together policymakers, urban planners, developers, NGOs, and academics to discuss the future of housing in Malta.

 Insights, Innovation & Inclusion